barbazul/1kfa/mod_guide_campaigns.md

 What spectacle, what adventure might the players have been fantasizing about when they chose the titles you see on this list?
 Don't be shy about copying.

-### Alot Bad Bank Points
+### Alot Challenge Bank Points

-To begin the **Search** chapter of the story, circle **half** of the points currently in your *Bad Bank*.
+To begin the **Search** chapter of the story, circle **half** of the points currently in your *Challenge Bank*.

 This new mysterious is dangerous.
-Use your *Bad Bank* points to represent this.
+Use your *Challenge Bank* points to represent this.
 Show the players that they might need to be smarter now.
 Problems are not solved here as easily as in the place of comfort.